-OverviewThis ride has a bit of everything including easy climbing, fast descents and technical rocky areas.
+This ride has a bit of everything including easy climbing, fast descents and technical rocky areas.
 It has one large rerouted section that is one of the highlights of the ride.
 There are some nice views on exposed ridgelines and a great overlook near the finish.

 Mountain Trail, a 25.6 mi loop.
 The OMT, designated a National Recreation Trail, traverses many of the ridgetops in the North River area.

 There are plenty of accommodations nearby, but if camping, it's hard to beat the ride in/ride out option at Todd Lake Recreation Area which has showers and flush toilets.
 Campsites are first-come first served here though (no reservations).

 Trail on Forest Road 95.
-Ride west from there and stay left (continuing on the pavement) near Todd Lake.
-You'll eventually start descending and reach the intersection with FR 96B.
-Ride through the campground and look for the gated road on the left, Hankey Mountain Road
+Ride west from there on the singletrack (next to the trail sign in) for about a half mile and until you reach the pavement (turn right) and continue for five miles when you get to the road leading to Todd Lake.
+You'll eventually start descending and reach the intersection with FR 95B.
+Ride past the campground on the left and look for the gated road on the left, Hankey Mountain Road

-At the top of the doubletrack climb, you’ll be at a well-marked intersection with the Wild Oak Trail.
+Trail.
+Go left.
 If you're looking for more mileage, you can take a right here and ride on the doubletrack to Hankey Mountain.
 This ride stays left, following the Wild Oak

 The next 1.5 miles have been rerouted to west side of the ridge (skirting Lookout Mountains main peak).
 Here, you'll ride through some very progressively-built trail that passes through small boulderfields and a lot of rock.
 When this merges back on the ridge of Lookout Mountain the experience changes again as you'll be on exposed ridgelines and eventually start a long descent.